 - as public school fees are a statutory obligation and not a contractual one, a non-custodian parent may not have signed any form of admission document and therefore not have chosen a domicilium of any form;

-- The SA Schools Act does not have the same safety net as the National Credit Act, where a creditor provider using your electronic communication for S129(1)(a) Notices may, if the electronic communication is not accepted by a court for not complying with Section 19(4) of the ECT , ask the court the court for an order in terms of Section 130(4)(b) of the NCA, in which they can adjourn the court matter while they redo the S129(1)(a) Notice in the manner ordered by the court and until the 10 days has expired.
+- The SA Schools Act does not have the same safety net as the National Credit Act.
+In the NCA where a creditor provider uses electronic communication for S129(1)(a) Notices, it may, if a court does not accept the electronic communication as not complying with Section 19(4) of the ECT, ask the court for an order in terms of Section 130(4)(b) of the NCA.
+The order would be one in which they can adjourn the court matter while they redo the S129(1)(a) Notice in the manner ordered by the court and until the necessary day notice has expired.

-With the SA School Act not having any similar provision to Section 130(4)(b), it would mean in a similar situation of a court rejecting the electronic sending of the Section 41(5) notice , it would result in a fatal defective notice and they would have to withdraw the action, potentially paying the other side’s costs and having to redo the Section 41(5) Notice and lose at least 3 months plus in the process.
+The SA School Act does not have any similar provision to Section 130(4)(b).
+This means in a similar situation of a court rejecting the electronic sending of Section 41(5) notice, it would result in a fatal defective notice and they would have to withdraw the action, potentially paying the other side’s costs and having to redo the Section 41(5) Notice and lose at least 3 months plus in the process.

-Therefore, while I strongly believe that electronic registered mail is the future of registered post in South Africa, I submit that currently the risk for public schools to using these services without either:
+Therefore, while I strongly believe that electronic registered mail is the future of registered post in South Africa but that currently, it is too risky for public schools to use these services without either:

 - the full co-operation and endorsement of the SA Post Office; or

-- a High Court judgement supporting the use of electronic mail visa one of these service providers as complying with Section 19(4) of the ECT.
+- a High Court judgment supporting the use of electronic mail visa one of these service providers as complying with Section 19(4) of the ECT.